Urology Care Foundation - What is Male Infertility?

 History and Physical Exam

-Your health care provider will take your health and surgical histories.
+Your health care provider will talk to you about your health and surgical histories.
 Your provider will want to know about anything that might lower your fertility.
 These might include defects in your reproductive system, low hormone levels, sickness or accidents.

-Your provider will ask about childhood illnesses, current health problems, or medications that might harm sperm production.
+Your provider will ask about childhood illnesses, current health problems or drugs that might harm sperm production.
 Such things as mumps, diabetes and steroids may affect fertility.
-Your provider will also ask about your use of alcohol, tobacco, marijuana and other recreational drugs.
-He or she will ask if you've been exposed to radiation, heavy metals or pesticides.
+They will also ask about your use of alcohol, tobacco, marijuana and other recreational drugs.
+They will ask if you've been exposed to radiation, heavy metals or pesticides.
 Heavy metals are an exposure issue (e.g. mercury, lead arsenic).
 All of these can affect fertility.

 Your health care provider will learn how your body works during sex.
-He or she will want to know about you and your partner's efforts to get pregnant.
-For example, your healthcare provider may ask if you've had trouble with erections.
+They will want to know about you and your partner's efforts to get pregnant.
+For example, you may be asked if you've had trouble with erections.

 Semen Analysis

 Semen analysis is a routine lab test.
-It helps show the level of sperm production and whether sperm are functioning well (e.g., are moving, measured as sperm motility).
+It helps show the level of sperm being produced and whether your sperm are working well (e.g., are moving, measured as sperm motility).
 The test is most often done at least twice, if sperm numbers are abnormal.
 Semen is collected by having you masturbate into a sterile cup.
 The semen sample is studied.
 It can be checked for things that help or hurt conception (fertilization).

-Your health care provider will study your sperm volume, count, concentration, movement ("motility"), and structure.
-The results of the semen analysis tests tells about your ability to conceive (start a pregnancy).
+Your health care provider will study your sperm volume, count, concentration, movement ("motility") and structure.
+The results of the semen analysis tests tells about how well you will be able to conceive (start a pregnancy).

 Even if the semen test shows low sperm numbers or no sperm, it may not mean you are permanently infertile.
-It may just show there's a problem with the growth or delivery of sperm.
+It may just show there's a problem with how the sperm are growing and moving.
 More testing may be needed.
 Even if no sperm are seen on a semen analysis, then treatment may be possible.

 Transrectal Ultrasound